 Who can a Community Protection Notice be issued to?
 A Community Protection Notice can be issued against any person aged 16 or over or to a body, including a business.
-Where a body is issued with a Community Protection Notice, it should be issued to the most appropriate person.
+Where a Anti-social behaviour powers - Statutory guidance for frontline professionals body is issued with a Community Protection Notice, it should be issued to the most appropriate person.
 In the case of a small business, it could be the shop owner whereas in the case of a major supermarket it may well be the store manager.
 The issuing officer will need to be satisfied that the person issued with the Community Protection Notice can be reasonably expected to control or affect the behaviour in question, taking into consideration all the available circumstances.
 There is also a need to have due regard to the Equality Act 2010.